Flow Super Agent¶

 - Each agent evaluates its

-- If a condition is false, a vote to skip is cast for the corresponding agents and their descendants.
+- If a condition is false, a vote to skip is cast for the corresponding agents.

-- Agents are skipped only if all parents vote to skip.
+- Similarly, execution of any agent is only skipped if all parents vote to skip.

 - If no condition matches, the